-Update 2/17 HB 2263 passed the House and is now with the Senate Health and Human Services committee.
-Please e-mail your support to the members of the committee and your Senator TODAY!
+Update 3/11 HB 2263 passed the House and the Senate Health and Human Services committee.
+Please e-mail your support to your Senator TODAY!
 We are one step closer!

 Click on the links for each bill of interest, and track the bills of interest to you using the WV Legislature’s Personal Bill Tracking feature (below).